 If your answers, ultimately, are that you’re miserable, you see no path forward, and your kinks are more than just sex that you enjoy but who you are, I ask one more thing: what are you going to do next?
 Will you stay in the relationship and take what you can get?
 Will you end the relationship?
 What will you do?

 A D/s relationship can be fulfilling and loving, life-altering and life-affirming.
 Or it can be a slog through every insecurity you’ve ever had with a partner who doesn’t get it, isn’t enjoying it, or isn’t a good fit.
-The solution to our problems are unique to every individual, but the basics of trying to find a solution are universal.
+The solution to the problem is unique to every individual, but the basics of trying to find a solution are universal.
 You have to talk, listen, share, and then decide where to go from there.
 There’s no timeline or right answer for any of it.
 Do what works for your life, your relationship, and your situation.

 For anyone who’s gone through this (and that’s probably most of us), is there anything else you’ve asked yourself that helped you through it?
 Share with us!